bdurand/double_restraint/README.md

 The `execute` block **must** be idempotent since it can be run twice by one call to `execute`.

-You can also set a restraint on the initial execution by specifying the `limit` parameter.
+You can also set a restraint on the initial execution with the lower timeout by specifying the `limit` parameter.

 ```ruby
 restraint = DoubleRestraint.new("MyWebService", limit: 50, timeout: 0.5, long_running_timeout: 5.0, long_running_limit: 5)
 ```

 By default, a timeout is identified by any error that inherits from `Timeout::Error`.
 You may need to specify what constitutes a timeout error in your block of code, though.
-For instance, if you code uses Faraday to make an HTTP request.
+For instance, if you code uses Faraday to make an HTTP requests, then you would need to specify that timeouts are identified by `Faraday::TimeoutError`.

 ```ruby
 restraint = DoubleRestraint.new("MyWebService", timeout_errors: [Faraday::TimeoutError], timeout: 0.5, long_running_timeout: 5.0, long_running_limit: 5)